top of page

 1. Schedule regular propane deliveries

-2. Have the propane delivery company correct the volume during cooler times of the year
+2. Have the propane delivery company correct the volume during cooler seasons

 3. Check for leaks